Perfect Bread Maker Panettone – Christmas Made Easy

-My machine requires dry ingredients to be added first.
-The programme for this bread is the one for Brioche (13, on my device); crust option: light; total time: 3 hours 30 minutes.
+The programme for this bread is Brioche (13, on my device); crust option: light; total time: 3 hours 30 minutes.

-My bread maker would beep after 55 minutes when it is the time to add the extras.
+My bread maker would beep after 55 minutes when it was time to add the extras.
 Then I have to press the Start button again for the program to continue.

 Buon appetito and also Buon Natale for when you will serve it at your Christmas dinner!